Will Aurora Become A Global Medical Marijuana Leader? Analyst Opines Ahead Of Q4 Earnings | Benzinga

 The Analyst

 In his latest note on Thursday, Zuanic kept a Neutral rating on Aurora’s stock but reduced its price target to CA$8.3 from CA$12 due to decreased sales estimates and sectoral derating.
-He
+He estimates that domestic medical marijuana sales and exports now comprise close to 90% of earnings as the company continues to show undisputed dominance in both of those areas.

-estimates that domestic medical marijuana sales and exports now comprise close to 90% of earnings as the company continues to show undisputed dominance in both of those areas.
+See also: Tilray Stock Attempts Bullish Reversal Following New Hampshire Legalization News

 Still, a "consistent QoQ mid-teens drop in domestic recreational sales" remains a concern for the analyst.
 In the third quarter, the company reported one of the worst results of loss per share in the domestic recreational cannabis market.